PROFILE

 United States transferred diplomatic recognition

 from Taipei to Beijing.
-The U.S. reiterated the
+The United States

-Shanghai Communiqué's acknowledgment of the
+acknowledgment of the Chinese position that

-Chinese position that there is only one China
+there is only one China and that Taiwan is a

-and that Taiwan is a part of China; Beijing
+part of China; Beijing acknowledged that the

-continue to carry on commercial, cultural, and
+American people would continue to carry on

-other unofficial contacts with the people of
+contacts with the people of Taiwan.
+The Taiwan

-Taiwan.
-The Taiwan Relations Act made the
+Relations Act made the necessary changes in U.S.

-necessary changes in U.S. domestic law to permit
+domestic law to permit such unofficial relations

-such unofficial relations with Taiwan to
+with Taiwan to flourish.

-U.S.-China Relations Since
+U.S.-China Relations Since Normalization

 Vice Premier Deng Xiaoping's January 1979 visit